-For fourteen years she has been a member of Gavin Bryars Ensemble.
+For fourteen years she was a a member of Gavin Bryars Ensemble.
 Bryars has composed music especially for her voice and together they have given concerts and radio broadcasts in Europe, Canada and Mexico.
 In September 2020 Anna will join the ensemble in a concert in Galway, Ireland where they will perform Bryars “Irish Madrigals” written for her and John Potter and the ensemble.

 Anna is a member of the vocal ensemble Trio Mediaeval that was founded in Oslo in 1997.
 The trio´s core repertoire features sacred monophonic and polyphonic medieval music from England, Italy and France, contemporary works written for the ensemble, as well as traditional Norwegian, Swedish and Icelandic ballads and songs, arranged by the group members.
-The trio has released six recordings on ECM Records.
-The latest Aquilonis (released in November 2014) immediately reached the Billboard Top 10 Classical music bestseller list, and was was included in The New York Times “Classical Critics Pick the Top Music Recordings of 2014”.
+The trio has released seven recordings on ECM Records.
+Aquilonis (released in November 2014) immediately reached the Billboard Top 10 Classical music bestseller list, and was was included in The New York Times “Classical Critics Pick the Top Music Recordings of 2014”.
 In 2008 their Folk Songs was nominated for a US Grammy Award for “Best Chamber Music Performance”.
 Their most recent recording “Rímur” was released in 2017, and is one of the programmes the trio has been touring most during the last years.
 For some Rímur concerts they have been joined by the Icelandic musicians Skúli Sverrisson and Hilmar Jenson.

 Trio Mediaeval has performed throughout Europe in a variety of venues: churches, cathedrals, monasteries, farms, clubs, industrial spaces, museums as well as prestigious halls such as Oslo Concert Hall, Bozar in Brussels, Concertgebouw in Amsterdam, De Doelen in Rotterdam, London’s Wigmore Hall and the Vienna Konzerthaus.
 The group made its US debut in 2003.
 Since that first appearance, the trio has embarked on multiple North American tours, performing in 31 states, in cities across the continent.
 Highlights include four concerts in New York’s Carnegie Hall, the Brooklyn Academy of Music, the National Cathedral in Washington D.C., the Kennedy Center, engagements at San Francisco Performances and Spivey Hall, and broadcasts on American Public Media’s Saint Paul Sunday and Performance Today.
-In Asia, the trio has performed in Japan, Hong Kong and South Korea.
+In Asia, the trio has performed in Japan, China, Hong Kong and South Korea.
 In 2019 the trio made its first trip to Australia to join the Adelaide Festival.

 The trio has collaborated with ensemble and artists such as Tord Gustavsen trio, Mats Eilertsen trio, Vox Clamantis, The Hilliard Ensemble, MusikFabrik, Trygve Seim and Frode Haltli, Bang on a Can All-Stars, Sinikka Langeland Ensemble, Terje Isungseth, Ståle Storløkken, Arve Henriksen, Jan Bang, Anders Jormin, Nils Økland, Rolf Lislevand, the Kristiansund Sinfonietta, The Norwegian Chamber Orchestra, The Norwegian Radio Orchestra and the Oslo Philharmonic Orchestra.